zuozhenggh/learning-library/developer-library/integration-soa-workshop/README.md

 ## Overview

-This lab walks you through in improving an order processing system to accommodate multichannel growth with online business partners.
-In addition, an aggressive store expansion is planned.
-Overlapping systems must be consolidated to provide better end-to-end visibility from order to fulfillment.

-The order processing system must be accessible through multiple protocols, data formats, and client types, including mobile devices:

-  * Business trends indicate that Company X, let's called it Avitek, must launch a mobile application soon and the new order processing service must support access through RESTful APIs.

-  * In addition to the existing online direct store, Avitek plans to launch a service in which orders are received through a different channel (as batch comma-separated value (CSV) files over FTP or EDI via B2B Trading Partner.
-They must eventually be processed and fulfilled using the same new order provisioning infrastructure.

-For large orders, a customer's credit history must be checked before sending the order for fulfillment.
-Otherwise, the order is rejected.
-Initially, credit is checked by internal departments, but later must be integrated with PayPal.
-Changing credit providers must not disrupt order processing operations.
+This lab demonstrate a business use case by walking through development of validate payment processing for an online ordering system.
+The application system also need to integrate with a mobile application soon.
+So, the composite integration app must support access through RESTful APIs.

-The order processing system must provide direct integration with the packaging department to ship orders with preferred shipping providers based on the type of shipping service (2 day, 5-7 day shipping, and so on).
+In a separate, advanced workshop, an order processing system must provide direct integration with the packaging department to ship orders with preferred shipping providers based on the type of shipping service (2 day, 5-7 day shipping, and so on).

 The bulk fulfillment process must run according to a predefined pick-up schedule.
 Upon fulfillment processing and orders being sent to the packaging department, a message must be communicated to the customer (either bulk or on-demand).

 ## Lab Objectives